 Pooled Trusts for the Benefit of Disabled or Handicapped Persons

 A pooled trust, also known as a “(d)(4)(C) trust,” is a special needs trust with a twist.
-While an individual special needs trust is created by someone for the benefit of a specific beneficiary who is often a family member, a pooled trust is established by a non-profit organization, with individual beneficiaries benefitting from accounts within the larger trust.
+Most special needs trusts are created for the benefit of a beneficiary who is often a family member.
+A pooled trust, however, is established by a non-profit organization, with many individual beneficiaries all benefitting from the funds deposited within a larger trust.
 In other words, the assets of many people with special needs are “pooled.”
-Because a pooled trust accepts contributions from many beneficiaries, the trust can make more stable investments may provide additional management services that a third party special needs trust might not be able to afford.
-On top of these benefits, transfers into a pooled trust, like transfers into a first-party special needs trust, do not prevent a person with special needs from accessing government benefits.
+Because a pooled trust accepts contributions from many beneficiaries, the trust can make more secure investments and provide additional management services that a third party special trustee might not be able to afford.
+On top of these benefits, transfers into a pooled trust qualify a person with special needs for government benefits.

 Although the funds placed in a pooled trust are invested together, each beneficiary’s account remains accessible only for his or her sole benefit.
-Depending on the trust, a beneficiary might work with a NJ Special Needs Trust attorney or other trust advisor to tailor a funds distribution plan that fits his lifestyle.
-As with an individual special needs trust, funds in a pooled trust are used to supplement a beneficiary’s government benefits, and the funds can be used to pay for items which are not available through government benefit programs.
-Importantly, beneficiaries looking to spend down their assets in order to qualify for, or remain on, government benefits can transfer funds directly into a pooled trust account without having to rely on a family member’s help.
+Depending on the trust, a beneficiary might work with a NJ Special Needs Trust attorney or other trust advisor customize a fund distribution plan that fits his or her lifestyle.
+As with an individual special needs trust, funds in a pooled trust are used to supplement a beneficiary’s government benefits, and the funds can be used to pay for items which are not available through a government benefit program.
+Importantly, beneficiaries do not have to spend down their resources in order to qualify for, or remain on, government benefits and can transfer their funds directly into a pooled trust account without having to rely on a family member’s help.

 When should a person with special needs consider a pooled trust?
 Each individual’s situation is different.
 A person with a disability often uses a pooled trust when he or she does not have someone to create an individual first-party special needs trust for her and she needs to transfer funds out of her name in order to qualify for, or maintain, government benefits.
 A person with a disability who has only a small amount of money in her name may like the low cost of a pooled trust.
 Others appreciate the fact that their funds will be used to help others with special needs.